Scalable Beamforming Design for Multi-RIS-Aided MU-MIMO Systems with Imperfect CSIT: System Model And Problem Formulation

 where $\bs = [s_1, \dots, s_K]^{\sf T} \in \bbC^{K}$.

 Let ${\bH}_{1,\ell} \in \mathbb{C}^{N \times M}$ and ${\bH}_{2,\ell} \in \mathbb{C}^{M \times K}$ denote an $\ell$th BS-RIS channel matrix and a $\ell$th RIS-user channel matrix, respectively.
 For the link between RIS $\ell$ and user $k$, we consider $\bh_{2,k,\ell} \in \bbC^{N}$ based on a user channel matrix ${\bH}_{2,\ell} = [\bh_{2,1,\ell}, \cdots, \bh_{2,K,\ell}]$.
 We assume that the direct link between transmitter and receiver is not available.
 The systems assisted by multiple RISs often ignore secondary reflections between the surfaces, which is a reasonable oversight when the RISs are in each other’s far-field.
-Thus, we assume a far-field propagation model so that the double-reflection link can be ignored \cite{pan2022overview}.
+Thus, we assume a far-field propagation model\footnote{{ In multi-RIS scenarios, inter-RIS interference from double-reflection links may occur.
+However, compounded pathloss factors substantially attenuate the inter-RIS interference gain relative to the primary links.
+This theoretical insight justifies our assumption as both analytically tractable and practically acceptable for multi-RIS-aided systems. }} so that the double-reflection link can be ignored \cite{pan2022overview}.
 Accordingly, a received signal at user $k$ is given by

 where $n_k \sim \mathcal{CN}(0,\sigma^2)$ is additive white Gaussian noise (AWGN) of the $k$th user.

 Now, let us define the effective channel matrix between the BS and the $K$ users as

 Then denoting the cascaded channel for user $k$ at RIS $\ell$ as $\bH^{\sf r}_{k,\ell} = \bH_{1,\ell} {\rm diag}(\bh_{2,k,\ell}) \in \bbC^{N \times M}$, we rewrite the effective channel vector of user $k$ as